 Add all the ingredients to your blender and blend to a thick smoothie.
 Pour into your glass and add ice to taste preference.

-- Use ripe fruit.
+- Use ripe fruit if using fresh.
 You want to use perfectly ripe fruit so that the sweetness of the mango and pear shines through in your smoothie.

 - Use hulled hemp.
 Be sure to use hulled or shelled hemp as this is the softer and creamy kind when blended into a smoothie.
 If it isn't hulled / shelled it will quite dry and hard and won't blend well (or taste nice!).